Young Environmentalists Program

 • Waste Systems and Creative Reuse

-• Final Performance: Backdrop painting, script writing, costumes, acting
+• Final Performance: Backdrop painting, script writing, costumes, set design, performance

 COST: Thanks to generous support from the Madrona Institute and the Horizons Foundation, this program is free of charge to all participants!